 The Required Pages for Managing WooCommerce Products

-We will be needing three pages to get started with.
+We will need three pages to get started.

 - One Upload page

-The main page from where the user will create the product.
+The main page is where the user will create the product.
 We have already created this page.

 - One Dashboard Page